Organizations must change to survive.

 - Form follows function (the problem, or task, or project, determines how the human resources are organized).

-- Decisions are made by and near the sources of information regardless of where these sources are located on the organization chart.
+- Decisions made by and near the sources of information regardless of where these sources are located on the organization chart.

 - short-term profit or production performance,